Gently slipping my hands beneath her little face, I lifted

 In the distance, no ambulance screamed, no sirens filled the air, as my heart searched for the sound of life; for the sound of help on the way.
 Only desperate gasps, pleadings and wails of shock ascended the heavens that unforgivably-hot afternoon.
 Texas heat is always hotter than hot.
 So was the blacktopped street she lay on with her twisted summer shorts and torn up little shirt; her hand held her coloring page from class.

-How long can a child hold their breath, and lie motionless after suffering this trauma?
-How long
+How long can a child hold their breath, and lie motionless

 could vitals not be found, after such an event?
 She had spent the morning loving on the Lord, singing, and dancing before Him when this happened.
 Where was God now?

-Without warning, Lily raised her torso up from the street and gasped for air, as if she were coming up from the depths of what did not want to turn her loose.
-Just as quickly as her torso lifted, so did her leg swing back, snapping into place.
-Those who had gathered on both sides of the street screamed in one voice, their shock and relief.
+as her torso lifted, so did her leg swing back, snapping into place.
+Those who had gathered on both sides of the

 Way off in the distance a faint siren could be heard, and before long the jagged vibrations of the cities Life Flight helicopter drew near.